grnet/rackops/README.md

 - `ipmi-reset`: Restart ipmi device.
 Can be run with the `--force` command line argument for resetting the ipmi device.
 - `ipmi-logs`: Print system event logs.
-- diagnostics : Initiate diagnostics report on Dell ipmi and export it to an nfs share
+- `diagnostics` : Initiate diagnostics report on Dell ipmi and export it to an nfs share
+- `autoupdate`: Schedule auto updates on a Dell host every day at 08:30
+- `upgrade`: Instantly update an iDrac's firmware from an http share
+- `idrac-info`: Receive BIOS version and controller info from an iDrac